1993 Alberta general election: Election

 Klein's efforts were seen as successful in reinvigorating the Conservatives from certain defeat just under a year earlier.
 Ending up, they retained a solid majority in the legislature for its seventh consecutive term in government.
-The Conservatives actually managed to increase their share of the popular vote marginally, although they lost eight seats in the legislature since the vote was not as evenly split as it had been four years ago.
+The Conservatives actually managed to increase their share of the popular vote marginally, although they lost eight seats in the legislature since the vote was not as evenly split as it had been four years earlier.
 Notably, the PC's were shut out of Edmonton for the first time since 1963, but managed to make gains in Klein's hometown of Calgary where they won all but three seats.

 The Liberals capitalized on the stagnant PC vote and the collapse of the New Democratic Party vote from 26% to 11%.
 As opposition to the PC government coalesced around Decore and the Liberals, they won almost 40% of the popular vote and 32 seats in the legislature, including every seat in Edmonton.
-They formed what still stands as the largest opposition caucus in Alberta history with the exception of 1917, when the government majority was smaller but there were far fewer seats in the legislature.
+They formed what was the largest opposition caucus in Alberta history, eventually succeeded by Rachel Notley’s New Democratic Party opposition after the 2023 election.
 To the surprise of many, Decore stepped down as Liberal leader not long after the election, supposedly being pressured to resign by party insiders who felt that he had missed the party's best chance in over 70 years to form government.
+Decore's decision was also motivated by two battles against cancer in the preceding three years, which had seriously affected his health; he would ultimately be diagnosed for a third time a few years later, and died in 1999.

 Ray Martin's New Democrats, previously the official opposition, were shut out of the legislature altogether for the first time since 1967.
-All of their seats in Edmonton—including Martin's--were lost to the Liberals, due to the popularity of Decore there.
+All of their seats in Edmonton — including Martin's — were lost to the Liberals, due to the popularity of Decore there.
 Martin suggested that tactical voting was to blame as well, as the anti-PC vote consolidated around the Liberals.

+The Social Credit Party, which had been largely moribund for the previous decade after governing the province from 1935 to 1971, would experience a minor comeback under new leader Randy Thorsteinson, who positioned the party as the de facto provincial branch of the Reform Party of Canada, which was led by Preston Manning, son of former Alberta premier Ernest Manning, and enjoying considerable support in Western Canada.
+Campbell's election as leader of the federal Progressive Conservatives would see them enjoy a temporary resurgence of popularity that stalled Reform's, and thereby Social Credit's momentum, though the 2.4% of the popular vote earned by the latter was credited for bringing them back from the verge of extinction.